pareshagrawal2025/holiday-planner-api/README.md

 - After building application with `mvnw clean package`
 - run `docker compose up -d` from the project root directory.
 It should build docker image and start the container.
 - Optionally we can run `sh build_docker.sh` to build image with tag 2.1.0.
 It will build image `holidayplanner.example.com/api/holiday-planner-api:2.1.0`
-- We can change in docker-compose.yml file to use this image instead of building at startup of `docker compose up -d`.
+- We can change in docker-compose.yml file to use this newly created image instead of building at startup of `docker compose up -d`.
 Just comment (#) line 7,8,9 and uncomment line 6.

 ## Access Swagger UI
 - Open `http://localhost:8080/swagger-ui/index.html` in web browser to view the interactive API documentation.